xAikq/bettergit/docs/USER_GUIDE.md

 ### `bg push-to`
 Pushes any branch without switching to it first.
 Useful for publishing fix branches while staying on `main`.

+### `bg tag`
+Lists the tags returned by `git tag`.
+The output mirrors Git, which keeps scripts predictable.
+Pair it with `bg create-tag` or `bg delete-tag` to watch your release anchors.

+### `bg create-tag`
+Creates a tag named `name`.
+Provide an optional positional message to make an annotated tag, for example `bg create-tag v2.1.2 "Release v2.1.2"`.
+Without a message the command falls back to a lightweight tag.
+Push the tag with `git push origin <tag>` (or `--tags`) when you are ready to share it.

+### `bg delete-tag`
+Removes a local tag.
+If you deleted a tag that already lives on a remote, follow up with `git push origin --delete <tag>` to prune it on the server.

 ## Typical workflows

 ### Commit from start to finish